10 smart ideas to keep your business debt free

 In the long term, you can also use customised, well-thought-out digital marketing strategies to boost your sales and increase your revenues, such as affiliate programmes, email newsletters, social media engagement programmes and website promotions.

-Bottom line: Use the revenue-generation strategy in tandem with the cost-cutting strategy generate more cash and repay your debts.
+Use the revenue-generation strategy in tandem with the cost-cutting strategy to generate more cash and repay your debts.

 Every business depends on its customers to keep it going and this is true in every industry and across geographies.
 Late-paying customers, however, are more likely to break a business than make it.